-On July 16, 2018, Premier John Horgan announced that upcoming Government of B.C. projects will be constructed using a Community Benefits Agreement.
+In July 2018, Premier John Horgan announced that key Government of BC projects will be constructed using a Community Benefits Agreement.

-The new Agreement will come into effect starting with the reconstruction of the Pattulo Bridge in Metro Vancouver, scheduled to begin later in 2019.
-The Agreement requires employers to hire locally, provide apprenticeship and other skills training, and offer Indigenous people and women the chance to succeed in well-paid jobs.
+The Agreement will start with the Pattullo Bridge rebuild in Metro Vancouver, scheduled to begin later in 2019.
+The Agreement requires employers to hire locally, provide apprenticeship training, and give Indigenous people and women the chance to succeed in well-paid jobs.

 The announcement was good news for workers and communities.
 The adoption of the Agreement in 2018 followed a year-long campaign by IUOE Local 115 and the BC Building Trades.

 The BC Community Benefits Agreement will support:

 Local Hire.
-Under the B.C.
-Community Benefits Agreement, local workers and local companies are guaranteed a full and fair opportunity to benefit from government-funded projects, with a special commitment to hiring workers within a 100 kilometre radius of the construction site.
+Local workers and local companies are guaranteed a full and fair opportunity to benefit from government-funded projects, with a special commitment to hiring workers within a 100 kilometre radius of the construction site.